Alan Bennett: Early life

 Bennett was born on 9 May 1934 in Armley, Leeds, West Riding of Yorkshire.
 The younger son of a Co-op butcher, Walter, and his wife, Lilian Mary (née Peel), Bennett attended Christ Church, Upper Armley, Church of England School (in the same class as Barbara Taylor Bradford), and then Leeds Modern School (now Lawnswood School).
-He has an older brother, Gordon, who is three years his senior.
+He has an older brother.

-Bennett learned Russian at the Joint Services School for Linguists during his national service before applying for a scholarship at Oxford University.
-He was accepted by Exeter College, Oxford, from which he graduated with a first-class degree in history.
-While at Oxford he performed comedy with a number of eventually successful actors in the Oxford Revue.
-He remained at the university for several years, where he served as a junior lecturer of Medieval History at Magdalen College, before deciding, in 1960, that he was not suited to being an academic.
+Bennett learned Russian at the Joint Services School for Linguists (JSSL) during his national service before applying for a scholarship at Oxford University.
+He was accepted by Exeter College, Oxford, and graduated with a first-class degree in history.
+While at Oxford, he performed comedy with a number of eventually successful actors in The Oxford Revue.
+He remained at the university for several years, working as a junior lecturer of Medieval History at Magdalen College, before deciding, in 1960, that he was not suited to being an academic.

 Career

 Early career

 In August 1960, Bennett – along with Dudley Moore, Jonathan Miller and Peter Cook – gained fame after an appearance at the Edinburgh Festival in the satirical revue Beyond the Fringe, with the show continuing in London and New York.
 He also appeared in My Father Knew Lloyd George.
 His television comedy sketch series On the Margin (1966) was erased; the BBC re-used expensive videotape rather than keep it in the archives.
 However, in 2014 it was announced that audio copies of the entire series had been found.

-Bennett's first stage play Forty Years On, directed by Patrick Garland, was produced in 1968.
+Bennett's first stage play, Forty Years On, directed by Patrick Garland and starring John Gielgud, was produced in 1968.
+His second play, Getting On, also directed by Garland and starring Kenneth More, opened in 1971.
 Many television, stage and radio plays followed, with screenplays, short stories, novellas, a large body of non-fictional prose, and broadcasting and many appearances as an actor.

 Despite a long history with both the National Theatre and the BBC, Bennett never writes on commission, saying "I don't work on commission, I just do it on spec.
 If people don't want it then it's too bad."